369geofreeman/machine-learning-algorithms-and-data-structures/Data-Structures/Stacks/README.md

 Text editors use a similar system to allow us to 'undo' what we have written, reverting the document to a previous state.

 Basically, a stack lets you manage your data in a particular way.
-Other use cases inclue, reversing order, testing symmetry and recursion.
-We'll explore some of these below.
+Other use cases include, reversing order, testing symmetry and recursion.

+**We'll explore some of these below.**

 ## Stack Methods

-Stacks are amounge one of the simpliest data structures and they require very few methods.
-In fact the only two real methods for a stack are **push** (to add an object to the top of the stack) and and **pop** (to remove an object from the top of the stack).
-Other methods in our stack class will be for simply viewing elements of the stack or checking to see if it is empty.
+Stacks are amonge one of the simplest data structures and they require very few methods.
+In fact the only two real methods for a stack are **push** (to add an object to the top of the stack) and **pop** (to remove an object from the top of the stack).
+Other methods in the stack class we will be implementing will be for simply viewing elements of the stack or checking to see if it is empty.
 But we shouldn't underestimate their importance as they are used for many sophisticated data structures and algorithms.

 Let's take a look at a series of stack operations on an initially empty stack.

-We will use the two main methods:
+**We will use the two main methods:**
   * **S.push()**: Add an element
   * **S.pop()**: Remove an element

-As well as adding a few more for convenience:
+**As well as adding a few more for convenience:**
   * **S.top()**: View the top of object of the stack without adding or removing anything
   * **S.is_empty()**: Return True if the stack is empty
   * **len(S)**: return the number of elements in the stack